Double waterproof pump wells, Copenhagen

 A building that produces environment.

-A building that produces environment.
-It is the new frontier of construction, which extends the concept of sustainability to the regeneration of biodiversity, establishing an active and osmotic connection with the context.
+The Shield is the new frontier in construction, extending the concept of sustainability to the regeneration of biodiversity, establishing an active and osmotic connection with the context.

 The Scudo di Stabio by architect Giuseppe Rossi is Minergie-P-ECO certified and is the first residential building in Ticino built according to the Swiss Sustainable Construction Standard (SNBS 2.0 BUILDING – GOLD certified).
 For the innovative choices that characterize it, it was selected among the finalists of the Active House Awards 2022 in the Netherlands.